-Shredded paper or a 50/50 sand/soil mix is recommended.
-The preferable, denser sand/soil mix offers additional protection, a more natural hibernation environment and will aid in keeping the tortoise at a stable temperature.
+Shredded paper or sterilised soil is recommended.
+The preferable, denser sterilsed soil mix offers additional protection, a more natural hibernation environment and will aid in keeping the tortoise at a stable temperature.
 It is, however, messier when checking the tortoise.